True North Behavioral Health Agency

 Court Documentation Policy

-True North Behavioral Health provides attendance logs, progress updates, and completion certificates once all program requirements have been met.
-Documentation will only be released when all sessions are completed, all program fees are paid, and a signed Release of Information form is on file if updates are being sent to a third party such as a probation officer, attorney, or DFCS worker.
-We do not alter, modify, or backdate records under any circumstances.
+Attendance records, progress updates, and completion certificates are provided once all requirements are met.
+Documentation is released only when all sessions are completed, fees are paid, and a signed Release of Information (ROI) is on file (if applicable).
+Records will not be altered, modified, or backdated under any circumstances.

 Code of Conduct

-This program provides anger management education, not psychotherapy or mental health treatment.
-Participation in this program does not constitute a therapist–client relationship and does not involve diagnosis, clinical intervention, or treatment planning.
-Individuals seeking mental health counseling, crisis support, or therapeutic services will be referred to appropriate resources.
+This program provides behavioral education, not psychotherapy or mental health treatment.
+Participation does not establish a therapist–client relationship and does not include diagnosis or clinical services.
+Referrals will be provided for individuals seeking counseling or crisis support.

 Frequently Asked Questions